 The Durham Cathedral 3D sanctuary knocker shows off its design, which depicts an Anglo-Saxon version of ‘hell-mouth’ - the entrance to hell.
 It includes a man being eaten by a lion, which in turn is being eaten by a double-headed snake.
 The original knocker, which was cast in 1155, is in the Durham Cathedral Open Treasure exhibition for safe keeping; the one on the door is a replica and has been in place for the last 30 years or so.
 Over the centuries, the design of the Durham Cathedral sanctuary knocker has become an iconic symbol of Durham.

-Durham Cathedral sanctuary was a lifeline to many a desperate man down the centuries.
-Far from being the quaint tradition we now see it as, sanctuary was a matter of life or death.
+Durham Cathedral sanctuary was a lifeline to many a desperate person down the centuries.
+Far from being a quaint tradition, sanctuary was a matter of life or death.

 The name of the fugitive would then be recorded in the Durham Cathedral sanctuary book.
 Between 1464 and 1525, 331 criminals claimed Durham Cathedral sanctuary, including 283 murderers.
 There was clearly a bit of a trend among the homicidal.